-The total vertical loads (3.106) on each tire can be further simplified because the longitudinal load transfer ΔZ is negligible.
+The total vertical loads (3.109) on each tire can be further simplified because, in the present case, the longitudinal load transfer ΔZ is negligible.
 Moreover, cars with an open differential are not so sporty to have significant aerodynamic vertical loads.
-Therefore, combining (3.106) and (6.9), we obtain
+Therefore, combining (3.109) and (7.10), we obtain